StrikingLoo/strikingloo.github.io/wiki-articles/books/the-machinery-of-life.md

 current state of the tissue, determining if it is time to grow or time to rest.
 Cytokines are also used to warn of danger.
 For instance, cells build alpha-interferon as a warning that there may be viruses in the vicinity.

+Red blood cells are unselfishly dedicated to their work of carrying oxygen from the lungs to the tissues.
+In fact, they can do little else.
+Red blood cells are created from stem cells in the bone marrow.
+As they develop, they gradually shift their resources almost entirely to the building of hemoglobin, and allow all of their other functions to atrophy.
+The cell membrane loses much of its machinery for communication and selective transport, and is braced only by a rudimentary scaffolding that helps the cell hold its distinctive disk-like shape.
+Finally, the cell makes the ultimate sacrifice.
+It concentrates all of its normal molecular machinery—mitochondria, nucleus, ribosomes— into one corner and ejects it all from its body.
+The mature red blood cell, now a directionless automaton, is then placed into the bloodstream where it carries oxygen through the blood for about 4 months.
+[Kyou mo hakobu yo sanso sanso!]

+Instead of carrying them
+one by one inside a protein like serum albumin, they are carried in small globules called lipoproteins.
+Each lipoprotein is composed of a collection of fat or lipid molecules surrounded by a ring of protein.
+These lipoproteins are absorbed by cells lining the circulatory system and disassembled inside. **There are two major types of lipoproteins circulating in the blood: low-density lipoproteins (LDL) and highdensity lipoproteins (HDL).**

+Low-density lipoproteins are larger and contain more lipids, thus giving them the lower density.
+Both forms are important for the transport of cholesterol around the body.
+LDL, however, has gotten a bad reputation as ‘‘bad cholesterol,’’ since it has a tendency to build up on the walls of arteries that feed the heart and the brain, leading to atherosclerosis.
+High levels of HDL, on the other hand, appear to correlate with a reduced risk of heart disease, and have been dubbed ‘‘good cholesterol.’’
+The exact mechanism of this protection is still a matter of controversy, but it may be due to the ability of HDL to transport of cholesterol away from plaques and back into storage in the liver.

+## Chapter 7: Life and Death

+> "Decay and death are an inevitable consequence of the world that we live in.
+The forces of entropy wage a slow but implacable battle of erosion on everything.
+The major discovery made by the earliest cells, which allows life in our world of entropy, is the ability to maintain order when challenged by this inevitable decay into equilibrium"